johnsonjh/VEDIT/README.md

 Inc. (formerly CompuView Products, Inc.) of Ann Arbor, Michigan.

-This incarnation of VEDIT was created in 1979 and was commercially supported until 1988, when it was superseded by VEDIT 3, and is the direct predecessor of the current [vEdit](https://www.vedit.com/) product available from VEDIT, Inc.
+This incarnation of VEDIT was created in 1979 and was commercially supported until 1988 (when it was superseded by VEDIT 3) and is the direct predecessor of the current [vEdit](https://www.vedit.com/) product available from VEDIT, Inc.